 Here’s what I’ve learned from owning 4 different ones:

-A small 2-3 person hot tub will hold approximately 300 gallons, whereas a large 7-7 person hot tub will hold up to 675 gallons or more.
+As a general rule, a small 2-3 person hot tub will hold approximately 300 gallons, a 4-5 person hot tub will have 275-375 gallons, whereas a large 6-8 person hot tub will hold up to 675 gallons or more.

 Hot tubs range in both size, shape, and depth.
 All of those factors affect how many gallons they hold.

 But there are so many different sizes, shapes, and styles of hot tubs.
 So below we’ll into a few different ways to accurately calculate yours.
 So let’s keep going!

 There are plenty of good reasons to calculate how many gallons of water are in your hot tub.

 Once you get an idea of how much it holds, you can figure out all sorts of useful information.
 You can learn how much money it should take to heat, the correct amount of purity chemicals or cleaning products to add, or the final weight of your hot tub.

 We’ll go over two tried and true calculation methods in this article.
 First is the timed filling method, a slower but simpler way.
 And second is the dimension calculation method, an instant but slightly more complex way.

 Ready to Spend Less Time On Maintenance and More Time Enjoying Your Hot Tub?